long2602/long2602/README.md

 - 💼 &nbsp; Fullstack web developer.
 - 🌱 &nbsp; Enthusiast in both client side and server side.
 - ✍️ &nbsp; Watching Movie and trying out latest design trends as hobbies/side hustles.
-- ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; One day or day one.
+It’s your choice
-- 🥊 &nbsp; And never forget training
+- 🥊 &nbsp; And never forget training.You only fail when you stop trying

 <h3>🗃️ Tech Stack</h3>